Artificial Intelligence in Work, Innovation, Productivity and Skills Conference 2024

 High-Level Opening Session

-The session will start with opening remarks from the OECD Secretary-General Mathias Cormann and the German Federal Minister of Labour and Social Affairs, Hubertus Heil.
+The session will start with opening remarks from the OECD Secretary-General Mathias Cormann and the Permanent State Secretary in the Federal Ministry of Labour and Social Affairs, Lilian Tschan.
 A Ministerial Panel discussion, moderated by OECD Deputy Secretary General Ulrik Knudsen, and a keynote speech from Dr. Robert Trager, Director of the Oxford Martin School, will follow.
 Stephanie Ifayemi, Head of Policy at Partnership on AI, will MC.

 13:00 - 14:00